ColinChisholm/bookdown_codefolding/README.md

 This project simply includes any minor tweaks that I have made to the template.
 It is intended for personal use but if you like it please feel free to use it.

 Last update adds:
-1. A number of resources for working with rmarkdown and bookdown,
+1. A number of resources for working with rmarkdown and bookdown
 2. Examples for:
     - citing literature
     - creating cross references